 - salt/pepper, to taste

 In a large soup pot over medium heat, heat the water, chicken broth and beef broth, bringing it to a light boil.

-Season the ground beef with salt and pepper and drop bite sized balls into the broth.
+Season the (uncooked) ground beef with salt and pepper and drop bite sized balls into the broth.
 (You can roll them neatly or just break it into pieces and toss it in).
 Don’t brown the beef before dropping into the soup.

 Add the diced potato, diced onions, diced celery, and string beans (or broccoli.
 I love string beans but only had broccoli this time.)

 Reduce the soup to a light simmer and heat for an additional 25 minutes, or until the potatoes and vegetables are soft and the meat is cooked through.